Errum Manzil: History

-Recently the Government of Telangana said that the heritage structure, Irrum Manzil would be razed to the ground because of its dilapidated state.
-There is huge effort to save this heritage structure by the locals.
-This heritage comes under B2 category on the list of archaeological survey of India.
+The Government of Telangana previously announced that the structure would be razed because of its dilapidated state.
+There has been a coordinated effort by locals to preserve this historic structure.
+This structure falls under the B2 category on the list Archaeological Survey of India.
 Recently, a High Court order made it illegal to demolish the structure.

 Architecture

-Built in the Indo-European Baroque style of architecture, during its heyday the palace had over 150 rooms furnished with Louis XVI furniture, nine-hole golf course, polo ground, stable for horses and a dairy farm.
+The Errun Manzil is well known for its Indo-European baroque style of architecture.
+During its heyday the palace had over 150 rooms furnished with Louis XVI furniture, nine-hole golf course, polo ground, stable for horses and a dairy farm.
 The palace was full of stucco and ornamental works.
 The palace used to overlook the Hussain Sagar, but this view has now been blocked by other buildings.